rrousselGit/flutter_hooks/README.md

 }
 ```

 - Hooks are entirely independent of each other and from the widget.
-Which means they can easily be extracted into a package and published on [pub](https://pub.dartlang.org/) for others to use.
+This means they can easily be extracted into a package and published on [pub](https://pub.dartlang.org/) for others to use.

 ## Principle